AxdeKlerk/Searchlight-Promotions-2/README.md

 This project could not have been possible without the support of the following people:

 + Julia Brown  - my loving partner who took over the reins at home and kept me fed and watered throughout,
++ Julie, Paul & Elaine - thank you for your, somtimes brutal, honesty although it was frustrating at times it most definitely gave me the drive to push harder,
 + Richard Wells - Code Institute Mentor - who helped guide me through the process from start to finish, and by no means least
 + My team mates on my course - Steve Powell, Robert Lewis and Jordan (surname unknown) who agreed to form a weekly study group on a Sunday evening, giving us time to discuss different aspects of our projects as we went along.